 Hard to set up and manage

 Insight communities have developed a reputation for being a pain.
-Many enterprise market research platforms still require a few weeks—sometimes months—to set up a new insight community.
+Many enterprise market research platforms still require a few weeks—sometimes months—to set up a new insight community and a related portal.
 In today’s dynamic and hyper-competitive landscape, the idea of waiting weeks to start engaging with your customers just seems wrong.

 Insight communities have developed a reputation for being a pain.

-In talking with early adopters of our mobile messaging-based research platform, we heard these issues again and again, and we knew we were in a position to help address these.
+Talking to a growing number of Rival customers, we heard these issues again and again, and we knew we were in a position to help address these.
 Many people at Rival and our sister company Reach3 Insights have spent the last two decades pioneering community-based research approaches.
 We wanted to use our collective research pedigree to examine the traditional insight community model from the ground up and re-engineer it for the mobile era.

-A complete re-imagining of the conventional insight community, Mobile Communities allow you to quickly engage—and re-engage—key consumer groups in-the-moment to capture both predictive quantitative data and emotive qualitative context in one seamless experience.
+A complete re-imagining of the conventional insight community, Community 2.0 allows you to quickly engage—and re-engage—key consumer groups in-the-moment to capture both predictive quantitative data and emotive qualitative context in one seamless experience.

-Mobile Communities address the biggest shortcomings of insights communities head on, while helping market research teams take advantage of the opportunities provided by advancements in mobile technology.
+This iteration of community-based research addresses the biggest shortcomings of traditional market research panels, while helping insight leaders take advantage of the opportunities provided by advancements in mobile technology.

 The good news: these hard-to-reach groups are active on social networks and messaging apps.
 If you can get their attention and give them a compelling reason to participate, there’s a good chance they will.

-Because our platform is mobile-first, recruitment through social media and web advertising is easy.
-For example, many of our clients have used Instagram Stories to seamlessly invite followers to a recruitment chat.
-This tactic has proven to be effective in building Mobile Communities of gamers, Gen Zs and other groups that are typically excluded from research.
+Because our insight community platform is mobile-first, recruitment through social media and web advertising is easy.
+For example, many of our clients have used TikTok, Instagram Stories and Discord to seamlessly invite followers to a recruitment chat.
+This tactic has proven to be effective in building a more diverse group of consumers, including Gen Zs, gamers and other hard-to-reach groups.

 Of course, you can still use traditional sample sources if you need to.
-Our team will work in consultation with you to have the right mix of recruitment tactics that will meet your business needs.
+We have an amazing customer success team who will work in consultation with you to make sure you're using the right mix of recruitment tactics.

-With Mobile Communities, rather than sending surveys, you send chats—conversational surveys that are housed in mobile web browsers.
+With Community 2.0, rather than sending surveys, you send chat surveys (or simply "chats")—conversational surveys optimized for mobile web browsers.
 Everything about chats—from the user interface to the language and tone used—are designed to mimic a conversation you’d have with a friend or a family member.
 Our approach uses plain language, asks direct and meaningful questions and iterates on ideas by learning and following up in shorter engagements.

-With chats, companies can create truly engaging experiences for research participants without compromising the need for sophistication.
-Mobile Communities are backed by a robust market research platform that allows you to run rigorous quantitative studies and collect rich qualitative feedback (with selfie videos, photos and open ends).
-The solution includes a range of reporting capabilities, including dynamic interactive deliverables and mobile topline reports.
+Chat surveys let you create truly engaging experiences for research participants without compromising the need for sophistication.
+Community 2.0 is backed by a robust market research platform that allows you to run rigorous quantitative studies and collect rich qualitative feedback (with selfie videos, photos and open ends).
+This insight community solution also includes a range of reporting capabilities, including dynamic interactive deliverables and mobile topline reports.

 Our approach to open-ended questions is to give participants the choice on the format they want to provide their input with.
 Depending on the community, 10% to 20% of research participants choose to send a video rather than a text response.

 Community members are notified of new activities through mobile notifications instead of email.
 This capability is powerful because 90% of text messages are read within the first 3 minutes.
 Unlike emails, SMS notifications are noticed and acted upon by people right away.
-It’s not unusual for Mobile Communities to get hundreds of responses within a few minutes.
+It’s not unusual for communities on the Rival platform to get hundreds of responses within a few minutes.
 In one example, our customer Vancouver Canucks saw a 33% response rate within the first 6 minutes of a chat being deployed.

 This ability to reach people in-the-moment enables research teams to provide the fast, robust feedback companies need to make the right decisions in an agile and nimble way.

-Many of the Mobile Communities we build for our customers are set up for long-term use.
+Many of the insight communities we build for our customers are set up for long-term use.
 A global media brand, for example, has a community of mostly African American women that provide ongoing feedback on programming.
 The NHL’s Vancouver Canucks has a community of fans they engage with during live games.

-But some Mobile Communities are purpose-built to address specific business issues.
-REVOLT Media & TV, for example, quickly built a Mobile Community to capture feedback about a specific event.
+But some communities are purpose-built to address specific business issues.
+REVOLT Media & TV, for example, quickly built a community to capture feedback about a specific event.
 Over three days, attendees were sent a series of chats through mobile notifications asking them about their experience.
-In another example, a major CPG player built a Mobile Community specifically set up to get insights on e-commerce optimization over a few weeks.
+In another example, a major CPG player built a community specifically set up to get insights on e-commerce optimization over a few weeks.

 With so much uncertainty in the world right now, businesses can’t afford to make decisions based on gut instincts alone.
 This is the time to be data- and insight-driven.
-By connecting you to your customers in-the-moment, Mobile Communities are an invaluable tool that can help you navigate these unprecedented times.
+By connecting you to your customers in-the-moment, insight communities are an invaluable tool that can help you navigate these unprecedented times.